klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 They are expensive operations and it is better to cache their result in the script instead of executing them repeatedly.

 **Do not use Camera.main**:
-A pitfall regarding the previous recommendation to minimise the use of reference-fetching methods is `Camera.main`.
+A pitfall regarding the previous recommendation to minimize the use of reference-fetching methods is `Camera.main`.
 At a glance, this seems to be a useful public variable where the main camera of the scene was cached.
 However, calling `Camera.main` triggers a `FindGameObjectsWithTag()` every time.
 It searches a GameObject with the tag `MainCamera` and does not cache the result.
 Hence, `Camera.main` should be regarded as a reference-fetching method.
 It should be used sparingly by calling it once in the initialisation of the script and then caching the result.

-## Memory Optimizations
+### Memory Optimizations

-**Use object pooling to minimise the usage of the garbage collector**:
+**Use object pooling to minimize the usage of the garbage collector**:
 Unlike more-low level programming languages like C++ where developers need to allocate and release memory manually for their objects, C# has a garbage collector which automates the memory management.
 If a new object is created, usually with the `new` keyword, memory is allocated.
 In regular intervals or if there is no memory left, the garbage collector interrupts the execution of the program.